 As men and women of faith, siblings in Christ, we all must take this unjust and unfaithful cultural attitude seriously and do what we can to dismantle the idol of maleness as reigning supreme.
 As Christians, we must speak up when something demeaning is said; carefully consider the ways we speak of God in order to make sure our words are as inclusive and as expansive as our Creator; stop ignoring or denying the stories of pain that so many women carry over past experiences; and do whatever we can inside the church and outside of it to make sure that all of our children, regardless of gender identity, know they are deeply valued and loved.

 Because I believe God, like that widow, is going to keep coming to us as church, as followers of Jesus Christ, again and again and again and again in order to keep asking us why we are not speaking up or acting out in ways that embody God’s compassion and value God’s call for justice and equity.
-God is not going to just leave us alone about it.
+Our persistent God is not going to just leave us alone about it.
 It is not who we are, and the toxicity of that idolatry is damaging our country, and it is damaging our souls.
 My daughter gave me permission to tell you that what she has been hearing scares her.
 So this is my conviction as to where I feel called to act and to lead in response to our persistent God.
 What about you?

 As you move into this week, take that question with you.
 Open your heart to hear what God is bothering you about these days.
 How is God persistently challenging you to allow God’s compassion to reorder the priorities of your life, so you might resist the temptation to be only an unjust judge and instead you might act in response to God’s call articulated though the widow’s voice for compassion and justice?
-Because God will not stop continually coming and doggedly calling and persistently persuading until those cries, God’s cries, are answered.
+Because our persistent God will not stop continually coming and doggedly calling and persuading until those cries, God’s cries, are answered.
 Thank God.
 Amen.

 “Maybe prayer isn’t the way in which we manipulate God but is simply the posture in which we finally become worn down by God’s persistence—God’s persistence in loving us.
 God’s persistence in forgiving and being known.
 And God’s persistence in being faithful and always, always, always bringing life out of death.” ~Nadia Bolz-Weber